 Our people are the soul of this city, and if you get a chance, strike up a conversation with the person sitting next to you at the bar or pushing a child next to you at the park.

 We’re extremely friendly, chatty and once you get us going, we won’t stop … but that’s how you find the gems here.

 We choose to live here because we love the vibrant colors and noises, the diverse experiences and the resilient personality of the city itself.

 Once you’re here in our home, conversations are exactly how you find out the best things to do in New Orleans, as it can change week to week, just like our weather.

 Where to Stay in New Orleans

-Our team at the NOLA Mom Blog actually got a chance to check out one of the newest resorts in town, New Orleans Resort.
+Our team at the NOLA Mom Blog got a chance to check out one of the newest accommodations in town, New Orleans Resort.
 Here’s what one of our moms had to say about it:

 “As parents, we are always looking for a resort that is comfortable for a family and provides all the comforts of home.
 The newly opened New Orleans Resort features 105 one- and two-bedroom villas and 40 Signature Collection villas with living spaces and full kitchens.

 The kitchen in the two-bedroom Signature Collection villa at New Orleans Resort